In Full Flight

 Alfred A. Knopf, February 13, 2018

-In Full Flight will soon be published in German by Echtzeit Verlag GmbH Company in Basle.
+In 2024, In Full Flight will be published in German by Echtzeit Verlag GmbH Company in Basle.
 Interest in Anne’s equivocal life story led to this article in Neue Zürcher Zeitung:

 A woman’s quest for a new life in Africa in the wake of World War II — and a heroic career that hid a secret past.